German–Turkish Treaty of Friendship

 The German–Turkish Treaty of Friendship (Türkisch-Deutscher Freundschaftsvertrag, Türk-Alman Dostluk Paktı) was a non-aggression pact signed between Nazi Germany and Turkey on 18 June 1941 in Ankara by German ambassador to Turkey Franz von Papen and Turkish Minister of Foreign Affairs Şükrü Saracoğlu.
 It went into effect on the same day.

+Terms

+A short two-page document containing only three articles, the treaty stated that: